mattunderscorechampion/tree-root/README.md

 _NodeToTreeConverter_ - Takes a node and creates a subtree with the node as the root.
 The subtree created must not mirror modifications to the source tree.

+##Tree traversal

+Tree traversal can be implemented manually by iterating over the children of nodes.
+Support is provided by the API for both external and internal iterators.
+Internal iteration is supported through walkers.
+External iteration is supported through the Java standard library iterators.
+Pre-order, in-order, post-order and breadth-first orders are all supported.
+Iterating over nodes and elements are both supported.

+##Selection

+The API can be used to select nodes and subtrees.
+The construction of selectors needs to be made more concise.
+Selectors return iterators over either nodes or trees.

 ##Simple Collection

 I have created a SimpleCollection extending Iterable.
 I had intended to reply on the Collections API for this and for a